 - And/or you’re synchronizing it with any mobile devices

-you receive some of the error messages.
-I’ve created a list below of the 10 most common Lotus Notes error messages:
+I’ve created a list of the 10 most common Lotus Notes error messages below:

 Note: Generally, the error messages depend upon the issue due to which they’ve arisen and the Lotus Notes version you’re using.